Ronakpatel36186/The-Pharmaceutical-Drug-Classification-using-Deep-Learning-Approaches/README.md

 The trained models were saved using Keras, allowing easy deployment and testing in real-world scenarios without needing retraining.

 ## Deployment as a Flask Web Application
-The project was deployed as a Flask web application on AWS, enabling real-time predictions.
+The project[2] was deployed as a Flask web application on AWS, enabling real-time predictions.
 The deployment used AWS EC2 instances and a Putty server to manage the application, leveraging AWS services by using EC2 for model storage and seamless operation.

 ## Environment and Tools Used
 Programming Languages & Libraries: Python, TensorFlow, Keras, Scikit-learn, NumPy, Pandas, Matplotlib, Seaborn, PIL